The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Automated Classification of SAE Features

 Given the nature of the SimPO objective and the UltraFeedback dataset, we hypothesized that the steering policy would primarily modulate two categories of features.
 The first category, alignment, includes features related to high-level concepts like ethics, safety, and honesty.
 The second, style, covers features related to text structure, punctuation, and presentation.
 The full definitions used for classification are provided in Appendix~\ref{app:classification_prompts}.

 Manually classifying all available features was infeasible.
 We therefore developed an automated classification pipeline using Deepseek V3 0324 \citep{deepseekai2025deepseekv3technicalreport} via an API.
 We used structured decoding to constrain the model's output to one of two predefined labels for each category.
-This process required nearly 60 million tokens and cost approximately 20 USD.
+This process cost approximately 20 USD.